 1. Strange the Dreamer

 This whole duology gives me life.
 Also, it was the most magical experience I have ever had reading a book because this book is told so beautifully and lyrically.
 But this feels like Atlantis, the Lost Empire.
-If you’ve ever seen that movie, the main character is very similar to Milo and also the situation that he’s in.
-But it was so enchanting, and I remember ripping through the pages and wanting to know what happens next.
+If you’ve ever seen that movie, the main character is very similar to Milo, and so is the situation that he’s in.
+But it was so enchanting, and I remember ripping through the pages and wanting to know what would happen next.
 Even though it’s not a fast-paced book, it is slower-paced.
 But you are getting to know so many characters, and they all have rich backstories and complex emotions.

 The story follows our main character, Lazlo Strange, an orphan.
 He has grown up in the libraries with monks.
 In addition, he’s always grown up on these stories of this lost city called Weep, and Weep isn’t the real name.
-It had a different name, but the name was stolen away by a curse.
-So Weep is all that’s left.
-Lazlo was always read stories about this Lost City and wanted to know more about it.
+It had a different name, but a curse stole away the name.
+So, Weep is all that’s left.
+Lazlo has always read stories about this Lost City and wanted to know more about it.

-The book jumps to when he’s grown up, and a delegation from that city comes to his town, and they’re looking for a different expert.
+The book jumps to when he’s grown up.
+A delegation from that city comes to his town, looking for a different expert.
 So Lazlo jumps on this chance, goes off with the delegation, and heads to the lost city of Weep.
 Like Michael Vey, this is a book that you need to jump into without knowing anything, and you will love it.

 One of the things that I love about this book is that the magical powers in this series are so specific to each character.
 No one has the same ability, which plays into who that character is.
 You will love how the world of this book is constructed and the power dynamics.
-Once you get to the parts in Weep, you are starting to learn so many things, and it was mind-blowing.
+Once you get to the parts in Weep, you start learning so many things, which is mind-blowing.
 They’re like gods and magical babies.
 Also, so many secrets are going around.
 So it’s an incredible book, and I recommend it.

 Author: Laini Taylor